DataONEorg/Education/_lessons/lessons/01_management/index.md

 ## For Each Stage of the Data Lifecycle

-* There are best practices…..and….tools to help!
+.full-width[* There are best practices…..and….tools to help!
 * The following data management lessons will illustrate in detail each stage of the data lifecycle
-* Your well-managed and accessible data can contribute to science in ways you may not even imagine today!
+* Your well-managed and accessible data can contribute to science in ways you may not even imagine today!]

 ???